Hi! We’re excited you’ve decided to take part in the Ailuna shampoo bar action. Goodbye plastic, hello clean, fresh hair!

 When they’re cared for properly, shampoo bars can last three times as long as a bottle of shampoo.
 Follow these simple tips to keep your bar healthy and long-lasting:

-- Keep the water away.
-Between uses, don’t let your bar sit in a puddle of water on the side of your bath or shower.
-This will make it go soft and not last as long.
-Instead, air dry it on a windowsill or shelf between uses, or use a well-draining soap dish.
-You don’t even have to buy a proper soap dish.
+- Between uses, air dry it on a windowsill or shelf, or use a well-draining soap dish.
 A jam jar lid with a few elastic bands stretched across it for the bar to rest on is a perfect no-spend solution.

 - Store your bar in a tin or sealed container to keep any moisture away when you’re not using it.